 It is always a good idea to do an allergy test if you have not used these essential oils or ingredients before.
-Rub a little into a small area and wait for 24h.HolisticJB
+Rub a little into a small area and wait for 24h.HealthyNatured Guide

 Top Oils For Your Homemade Sugar Scrub Recipes?

-Our recommended oil ingredient, and the one that is most often used oil ingredient is an organic unrefined coconut oil.
-Because coconut oil maintains a thick solid consistency it prevents our course granulated sugar from dissolving.
+Our recommended oil ingredient, and the one that is most often used, is an organic unrefined coconut oil.
+This is because coconut oil maintains a thick solid consistency and this helps prevents the course granulated sugar from dissolving.
 Not much of a scrub if that sugar disappears!

 If you do not like coconut oil, or prefer to use another type of oil, our recommendations to use are grape seed oil, olive oil, safflower oil, almond oil or sunflower oil.
-Just remember that all oils have a different scent and texture and this will be reflected in the scrub.
+Just remember that all oils have a distinct scent and their own texture so this will be reflected in the scrub.
 It pays to experiment a bit first which allows you to get the final product you desire.

 For example, people who sufferer from allergies or who have very dry skin can replace coconut oil with olive oil in their homemade sugar scrub recipes.
 The Olive oil makes the scrub a great deal greasier (in a good way), and means the oil takes a much longer time to absorb into the skin,

 This is why for beginners we recommend you initially use a good coconut oil.
-The texture of the oil is best for maintaining the consistency of the sugar and it is neither a lightweight, or heavyweight when it comes to oil saturation.
+The texture of the oil is best for maintaining the scrub consistency of the sugar and it is neither a lightweight, or heavyweight when it comes to oil saturation.
 It is suitable for both dry skins and oily skin.
-However with trialling and ongoing use you will determine which oils are best for your skin.
+However with trialling and ongoing use you will soon determine which oils are best for your skin.

 Top Ingredient Tips For Your Homemade Sugar Scrub Recipes.

-To really make your scrubs extra special and look great, feel free to add your favorite dried medicinal herbs, dried flowers, different textured clays, even dried seeds and fruits in your scrubs.
+- To really make your homemade sugar scrub extra special and look great, feel free to add your favorite dried medicinal herbs, dried flowers, different textured clays, even dried seeds and fruits.

-You can use fresh fruits in sugar scrubs.
+- You can use fresh fruits in sugar scrubs.
 This really helps to get rid of any dead skin, helps exfoliate and they contain skin loving natural vitamins.
 However remember the water tip below!

-Just remember any scrubs made with fresh fruit, fresh herbs, aloe vera or any ingredient with water needs to be added at the end and then refrigerated as soon as you can, to avoid the sugars dissolving.
+- Any homemade sugar scrub recipes that include fresh fruit, fresh herbs, aloe vera or any ingredient with water need to be added at the end and then refrigerated as soon as you can, to avoid the sugars dissolving.

-Scrubs that include fresh fruit, fresh herbs, aloe vera or any ingredients with water should be used immediately, or at least within a week, and kept in the fridge as the water content will make them spoil.
+- Scrubs that include fresh fruit, fresh herbs, aloe vera or any ingredients with water should be used within a week, and kept in the fridge as the water content will make them spoil.

-Use dried fruits or herbs if you want the scrub to last longer and without the need to add other preservatives.
+- Use dried fruits or herbs if you want the scrub to last longer and without the need to add other preservatives.

-To make scrubs last for a longer time simply replace the fruit or herbs with similar essential oils.
+- To make scrubs last for the longest time possible, simply replace all the fruit or herbs with their equivalent essential oils.

-If you are going to give your home made sugar scrubs as a gift you can make them look more attractive simply by using brown sugar for dark-colored scrubs (chocolate or cacao)and white sugars for light shades (rose or grapefruit).
+- If you are intending to give your home made sugar scrubs as gifts you can make them look more attractive by using shades of sugar.
+Use brown sugar for dark-colored scrubs (chocolate or cacao) and white granulated sugars for light shades (rose or grapefruit).
 The light shades in particular will shimmer and look radiant.

-The carrier oil you use will determine the amount of sugar you need to use.
+- The amount of carrier oil you use will determine the amount of sugar you need to use.
 Simply adjust the ratio of sugar to oil to achieve the texture you want.
 Remember double amount of sugar compared to oil.

-Regardless of ingredients always keep the sugar scrub in an airtight container that prevents contact with water or humidity.
+- Regardless of ingredients always store your homemade sugar scrub in an airtight container to prevent any contact with water or humidity.
 This makes it last much longer.

 Homemade Lavender and Tea Tree Sugar Scrub with Coconut Oil